Belfast Project

 The Belfast Project, also known as the Boston Tapes or the Boston College Tapes, was an oral history initiative based at Boston College in Massachusetts, United States, aimed at documenting personal experiences of paramilitaries during the Troubles, the armed conflict in Northern Ireland from the 1960s – 1990s.
-Launched in 2000 and concluding interviews in 2006, the project collected confidential testimonies from Republican and Loyalist participants, with releases intended only after their deaths to serve as historical resources.
+Launched in 2000 and concluding interviews in 2006, the project collected confidential testimonies from Republican and Loyalist participants of the conflict, with releases intended only after their deaths to serve as historical resources.

 Directed by journalist Ed Moloney, it involved around 50 interviews, but faced intense scrutiny after subpoenas led to the release of select tapes for criminal investigations.
 In 2014, Boston College terminated the project and offered to return materials to living participants upon request.
 The project highlighted ethical dilemmas in oral history, including confidentiality limits and researcher biases.

 Establishment

-Ed Moloney, Robert Keating O'Neill, Anthony McIntyre played central roles in establishing the oral history initiative.
+Ed Moloney, Robert Keating O'Neill, and Anthony McIntyre played central roles in establishing the oral history initiative.
 In 2000, Moloney introduced O'Neill to former IRA member Anthony McIntyre, proposing the project to collect confidential interviews with paramilitaries.
-O'Neill, alongside BC historian Thomas Hachey, supported, oversaw, and secured funding for the effort, which ran from 2001 to 2006.
+O'Neill, alongside Boston College historian Thomas Hachey, supported, oversaw, and secured funding for the effort, which ran from 2001 to 2006.

 Interviews

-The project amassed around 50 interviews.
-Former IRA prisoner turned academic Anthony McIntyre conducted interviews with Irish republican paramilitary members (including Brendan Hughes, Dolours Price, Ivor Bell, and Richard O'Rawe).
+The project conducted around 50 interviews.
+Former IRA member turned academic Anthony McIntyre conducted interviews with Irish republican paramilitary members including Brendan Hughes, Dolours Price, Ivor Bell, and Richard O'Rawe.

-Wilson McArthur, East Belfast resident with strong loyalist ties, conducted interviews with loyalist paramilitary members.
+Wilson McArthur, an East Belfast resident with strong loyalist ties, conducted interviews with loyalist paramilitary members.

 Publication of book

 Interviews with Hughes and David Ervine were used (after their deaths) as the basis for Moloney's 2010 book Voices From The Grave: Two Men's War in Ireland, drawing attention to the archive.
 The book drew on their accounts and implicated Sinn Féin leader Gerry Adams in the 1972 murder of Jean McConville.
+McConville's murder and further interviews from the Belfast Project were the subjects addressed in Patrick Radden Keefe's 2018 book Say Nothing.
+It was later made into the FX dramatic miniseries Say Nothing.